x4121/tmux-slack-counter/README.md

   that are not archived or muted

 ### Delay
-The default minimum delay between API requests is 10 seconds.
+The default minimum delay between API requests is 1 minute.
 This doesn't affect the `status-interval` of tmux, just how often the API can be queried.
 You can change this value by setting `@slack_update_delay` in your `.tmux.conf`.
 ```tmux.conf